Sometimes, the very best museums in London just don’t cut it.

 –

-An overflowing Wunderkabinett tucked under The Last Tuesday Society that explicitly rails against all attempts to categorise or educate, filled with occult artefacts, Victorian sex toys, two-headed taxidermied animals and jars of celebrity poo.
-Best explored with an absinthe sazerac in hand – you’ll need it.
+An overflowing Wunderkabinett tucked below The Last Tuesday Society that explicitly rails against all attempts to categorise or educate, filled with occult artefacts, Victorian sex toys, two-headed taxidermied animals and jars of celebrity poo.
+Best explored with a sazerac in hand – you’ll need it.

 –

-The New London Architecture museum is not necessarily one of the most unusual museums in London, but it warrants inclusion in this list simply by virtue of the giant, 12 metre, 1:1500 scale model of central London.
+NLA’s The London Centre is not necessarily one of the most unusual museums in London, but it warrants inclusion in this list simply by virtue of its giant, 12 metre, 1:2000 scale model of central London.
 It’s also regularly updated to include planning permission approved infrastructure, so you can see the future of London.

 –